American Forts: East

 (1812), Utica

-A defense of some kind was here during the War of 1812.
+A defense of some kind was supposedly here during the War of 1812.

 Fort Wilbourn

-A Black Hawk War fort and supply depot where Abraham Lincoln enlisted as a private.
-It was located near the mouth of the Little Vermilion River across from town.
-Originally known as Fort Deposit or Fort Horn when a military supply ship ran aground and the supplies were offloaded here.
-Reddick Horn was the supply master.
+A state militia stockaded fort and supply depot where Abraham Lincoln was mustered in as a private for his second term of enlistment.
+The post was located on a bluff overlooking the Illinois River, on the south bank across from the mouth of the Little Vermilion River.
+Originally known as Fort Deposit when a military supply ship ran aground and the supplies were offloaded here.
 Rebuilt and renamed when troops arrived under Capt.
 John Wilbourn.
 Also spelled Wilburn.
+No remains.
+Site is now part of Illinois Valley Community College.
+Marker located at Orlando Smith Road and IL 351.

 Bureau County Civil War Camps